Rent Assistance in a Share House: How CRA Works for Shared Accommodation

 Couples and Families in Share Houses

-If you are a couple sharing a house with other people, your CRA is calculated based on your share of the rent as a couple (not individually).
-For a couple with no children, the maximum CRA is $177.20 per fortnight, starting when your combined rent exceeds $220.40 per fortnight.
-If you are a couple with children sharing accommodation, the maximum CRA is $209.58 per fortnight (1-2 children) or $237.18 (3+ children), with higher rent thresholds.
+If you're a couple with children sharing accommodation, the maximum CRA is $209.58 per fortnight (1-2 children) or $237.18 (3+ children), with higher rent thresholds.
 Your "share of rent" is the amount you as a couple or family pay, regardless of how many other people live in the property.
 If you and your partner pay $500 per fortnight for your rooms in a shared house, the full $500 is assessed for CRA.
-If you are separated from a partner but still sharing the house (separated under one roof), each person claims CRA individually based on their personal rent contribution.
+If you're separated from a partner but still sharing the house (separated under one roof), each person claims CRA individually based on their personal rent contribution.
 Centrelink may request a Relationship Details form to verify your arrangement.

 Common CRA Issues in Share Houses